 Executive Summary

-Our mission is to provide high-quality imported goods that meet the diverse needs of our customers.
-We envision becoming a leading supplier in the imported goods market, known for our exceptional customer service and reliable products.
-Our value proposition lies in offering unique items that are not readily available in the local market.
-Our financial goals are to achieve a steady growth of 15% annually, establish a strong online presence, and reach profitability within the first two years of operation.
+Our mission is to provide high-quality imported goods that meet the varied needs of our customers.
+We aim to become a leading supplier in the imported goods market, known for our customer service and reliable products.
+Our value proposition is in offering items that are not easily available in the local market.
+Our financial goals are to achieve steady growth of 15% annually, build a strong online presence, and reach profitability within the first two years of operation.

 Business Info

 We will specialize in a wide range of imported goods, including home decor, fashion items, electronics, and specialty foods.
 Our target market consists of middle to upper-income consumers who appreciate diverse cultural products and are willing to pay a premium for quality.
-Our business model will be based on both online and offline sales, utilizing a strong eCommerce platform to reach a broader audience.
+Our business model will be based on both online and offline sales, using a strong eCommerce platform to reach a broader audience.
+For a Brazil market angle, see the Brazilian business plan template.

 SWOT Analysis